qʷicčiƛma

 [ TECHNIQUES ] To refine and integrate the practice of arts-based research, making and execution.
 To explore the [re]distribution of wealth through making-based practice.
 To be self-sustaining in this work.

 C.R.A.F.T. is buoyed by many individual and organizational supporters as we begin.
-We thank you and look forward to sharing the results of our collective vision soon.
+We thank you and look forward to sharing the ongoing results of our collective vision.

 |